 - View the Final Environmental Impact Report

+SMUD plans to prepare an environmental impact report (EIR) for the project to satisfy the requirements of the California Environmental Quality Act (CEQA) (Public Resources Code [PRC] Section 21000 et seq.) and will serve as the lead agency for CEQA compliance.
 The purpose of publishing the Draft EIR is to provide sufficient information about the project and its potential environmental impacts to allow agencies and interested parties the opportunity to provide a meaningful response related to the scope and content of the Draft EIR, including mitigation measures that should be considered and alternatives that should be addressed.

 Station A Substation Rebuild and Relocation Project

 SMUD is proposing to rebuild, reconfigure, and relocate portions of the Station A Substation at 6th and H Streets in the City of Sacramento.
 The proposed project includes installing new electrical equipment on a 1.3-acre site located directly to the north of the existing substation, relocating existing underground transmission and distribution lines and decommissioning portions of the equipment located at the existing substation.

 SMUD has owned and operated the historic Station A since the 1940s and constructed the outdoor portion of the substation in the 1950s.
 The existing substation equipment is nearing the end of useful life and requires replacement, upgrade and additional space to maintain Station A as a reliable power source for downtown Sacramento.
 Additional space is required because it would not be feasible to rebuild the existing substation in place while maintaining electrical service in the downtown area currently provided by Station A.